New Orleans Family Immigration Lawyers

 Once a foreign national obtains permanent legal residency in the United States, it’s only natural that that person will want to help his/her family immigrate to America too.
 Or perhaps you met someone overseas and fell in love, and now you’re ready to come home and start your new life.
 In either scenario, there are steps you must take to ensure that your family can come to and stay in America.

-At the Law Office of James A. Graham, our family-based immigration lawyers in New Orleans and Slidell help people across South Louisiana.
+At the Law Office of James A. Graham, our family-based immigration lawyers in New Orleans help people across South Louisiana.
 We’re skilled and respected for our understanding of the laws that regulate family immigration, for the documentation you’ll need to ensure your application has the best chance for approval, and for expediting your visa application as quickly as possible.

 How can we help?